 I am really afraid of shots.
 What should I do?
 I feel really embarrassed asking this.
 HELP!

-- Tensing yourself and your muscles before an inoculation can make the pain worse.
+- Tensing yourself and your muscles before an injection can make the pain worse.
 Instead, practice taking deep, controlled breaths.
 When it comes time for the actual needle, blow out forcefully through your mouth (as though you were blowing out candles on a birthday cake).
 This will help keep you from tensing up.
-Never looking at the needle, and not watching when it enters the skin, may help, too.
+Keeping your eyes off the needle and not watching when it actually enters the skin may help, too.

 - Bring along a favorite book, listen to some tunes, or play a game on your phone while you're in the waiting room.
-Spend the time before the vaccination enjoying your book, music, or game instead of worrying about the you-know-what.
+This will help you focus your attention on something other than the shot while waiting.

-- Plan a special treat to reward yourself for getting through the experience: dinner out with friends, a massage, the movies, or a special event like a concert or show.
-Having a reward to look forward to can keep you focused on something positive rather than on your fear.
+- Plan a special treat to reward yourself for getting through the experience: dinner out with friends, a massage, the movies, or a special event such as a concert or show.
+Having a reward to look forward to can keep you focused on a positive rather than on your fear.

-Your fear is a common one that needn't cause you embarrassment.
+Rest assured, many people share your fear of shots.
 By talking about your fear and taking some steps to relax, you may find you experience less anxiety when the time comes to get a shot.
-Good luck!Alice!